Bee Gees, Go-Go’s, And Other Music-Related Documentaries Coming Soon

-The recently revived Polygram Entertainment has revealed that it will be releasing four music-related documentaries on four very different subjects: Bee Gees, the Go-Go’s, hip-hop jewelry, and mixtapes.
+The recently revived Polygram Entertainment has revealed that it will be releasing four music-related documentaries on four very different subjects: the Bee Gees, the Go-Go’s, hip-hop jewelry, and mixtapes.
 The company shared its plans for the projects at a pre-Grammys showcase on Saturday, February 9, in downtown Los Angeles, Variety reported.

 The documentary on disco icons Bee Gees is sanctioned by the trio’s last living member, Barry Gibb, and the families of his late brothers, Maurice Gibb and Robin Gibb.
 The film will be directed by Frank Marshall (Eight Below, Arachnophobia), who will have complete access to the the group’s archives.
 He said that he has “always been impressed with the longevity” of the singers behind songs such as “Stayin’ Alive,” “How Deep Is Your Love,” and “Night Fever,” and decided to do a documentary on them after meeting Barry at the Grammys in 2015.